AdaCore/spark2014/lrm/source/packages.rst

    * the visible state of any packages declared immediately within the private part or body of P.

-.. _volatile_state:
+.. _external_state:

-Volatile State
+External State
 ~~~~~~~~~~~~~~

-Volatile state is a volatile variable object (as described in the Ada RM Annex
+External state is a state abstraction or variable representing something
-C.6) or a volatile state abstraction.
-A volatile state abstraction represents at
-least one volatile variable or volatile state abstraction of another package.
-A volatile object must be an entire variable in |SPARK|.

-Volatile state is treated specially for static analysis because an assignment to
+external to a program.
+For instance, an input or output device, or a
+communication channel to another subsystem, for example another |SPARK| program.

+An external state may be *volatile state* in the sense that an assignment to an
-a volatile state is not ineffective even if it's value is not read by the
+external state is not ineffective even if it's value is not read by the
 program [The assignment could be to an external device and has no logical effect
 on the program].
-Similarly, a read of a volatile variable is never ineffective;
+Similarly, a read of an external may not be ineffective;
-it is considered to have a side-effect.
+it may have a side-effect.
 [The values obtained from two successive
-reads without an intervening update of a volatile state are not necessarily
+reads without an intervening update of an external state may not be equal.]

-equal.]
+An external state abstraction is considered to be a volatile state unless it is
+explicitly designated as non-volatile.
+An external variable is a volatile
+state if it is an Ada volatile object (as described in the Ada RM Annex
+C.6).
+In |SPARK| an Ada volatile object must be an an entire variable.

-In |SPARK| a volatile variable is regarded either as an input only or an output
+In |SPARK| an external variable designated as volatile using Ada aspects or
-only, but not both, to some external component.
-In Ada terminology this is
-viewed as a volatile input only variable has at least one external writer but no
-external readers and a volatile output only variable has at least one external
-reader but no external writers.
-A volatile state abstraction has the same
-restriction that it can be an input only or an output only but not both.
-It
+pragmas is designated as input only or an output only not both.
+The variable is
+the means of communication with some external input or output.

-follows that a volatile input state abstraction can only represent volatile
+An volatile state that is a state abstraction may be designated as input only
+or output only or may be left undesignated in terms of whether it is an input or
-input only variables or volatile input only state abstractions of other
+output.
+[The lack of an input only or output only designator indicates that the
+state abstraction may represent a hidden state that may have non-volatile and,
-packages, and similarly volatile output only state abstractions can only
+or, both input only and output only states.
+Such a state abstraction may be
-represent volatile output only states.
+representing some complex external communication channel.]

+An external state that is designated as non-volatile is assumed to be both an
+input and an output and may not be designated as an input or output only.

+It follows that a external state that is designated as input only or output only
+is a volatile state.

-|SPARK| aspects are defined for designating a volatile variable or type
+|SPARK| aspects are defined for designating a variable or type declaration as
-declaration as an input only or an output only (see
+external and input only or an output only (see :ref:`external_aspects`) and a
-:ref:`volatile_input_and_output_only_aspects`) and a state abstraction is
-designated as volatile and either an input only or an output only when it is
+state abstraction may be designated as external and, either input only or output
-declared by an Abstract_State aspect (see :ref:`abstract-state-aspect`).
+only, or non-volatile when it is declared by an Abstract_State aspect (see
+:ref:`abstract-state-aspect`).

 .. centered:: **Static Semantics**

 #.
-The read or update of a volatile state is considered, for static analysis
-   purposes, to be both a read and an update of the entity.
-A read of a
-   volatile state is preceded by an implicit update of the state and an update
-   of a volatile state is followed by an implicit read of the state.
-   [Thus, a read always has a side effect and an update is never ineffective.]
+A variable or state abstraction may be designated as an external state.
+   This indicates that it has some form of interaction with a device or
+   subsystem external to the program.

 #.
+An external state abstraction may be designated as being a non-volatile
+   state; without this designation it is a volatile state.

+#.
+A variable is designated as volatile state using the aspects (or progmas)
+   defined in the Ada RM Annex C6  (or J15).
+A variable which is not designated
+   as volatile is non-volatile state.

+#.
+A state abstraction denoted as an external non-volatile state cannot be
+   designated as an input only or output only state.
+All external states that
+   are designated as input only or output only are volatile states.

+#.
+The read or update of a volatile state is considered to be both a read and an
+   update of the state.
+A read of a volatile state is preceded by an implicit
+   update of the state and an update of a volatile state is followed by an
+   implicit read of the state.
+[Thus, a read of a volatile state always has a
+   side effect and an update of a volatile state is never ineffective.]

+#.
 It follows from the semantics of reading and updating of volatile state that
    such a state does not require initialization for static analysis purposes
-   [Indeed, it is not possible to initialize a volatile input only variable
+   [Indeed, it is not possible to initialize an external input only variable
    because the SPARK rules forbid it to be updated explicitly] and so volatile
    states are not the subject of an initialization item in an Initializes aspect
    (see :ref:`initializes_aspect`).